aldoestebanpaz/aldoestebanpaz.github.io/_drafts/creating-debian-packages.md

 # details: https://lintian.debian.org/tags/syntax-error-in-dep5-copyright
 ```

-Fixing a 'debian/copyright' file implies extracting all the different copyright licenses in the upstream's files and. 'debmake' generated a copyright template including all the licenses extracted from the sources so we have to modify it to just include a simplified list with references to the corresponding complete license file in 'usr/share/common-licenses/'.
+'debian/copyright' needs to be filled in to follow the licence of the upstream source.
+Fixing a 'debian/copyright' file implies extracting all the different copyright licenses in the upstream's files.

+'debmake' generated a copyright template including all the licenses extracted from the sources so we have to modify it to just include a simplified list with references to the corresponding complete license file in 'usr/share/common-licenses/'.

 New version of 'debian/copyright':